 Corresponding author: The corresponding author is responsible for submission and all communication with the Journal regarding that submission.
 It is the corresponding author’s responsibility to ensure that all authors meet the required authorship criteria indicated above and for ensuring that the conflict of interest disclosures included in the manuscript's disclosures are accurate and up-to-date.

 Authors’ Disclosures: Authors are required to include in the Acknowledgement section specific statements in their manuscript regarding:

 a) Conflict of interest: Financial conflict of interest may exist if any financial gain is brought to the author or to his/her family, business partners, or employer by direct or indirect commission; stock ownership or options in manufacturing company; involvement in any for-profit or not-for-profit corporation where the author or his/her family is a director or recipient of a grant, including consultant and travel costs reimbursement.

 Non-financial competing interest may be political, personal, or intellectual.

 b) Funding/Support: Payment or services from a third party (government, commercial, private foundation, etc.) to support the research and the work reported.

-We encourage all authors to complete and share with the Corresponding Author the ICMJE Conflict of Interest form, which will generate the appropriate disclaimer to include in the manuscript.
+We encourage all authors to complete and share with the Corresponding Author the ICMJE Disclosure of Interest form.

 Plagiarism, duplicate submission: Research and publication misconduct is considered a serious breach of ethics.
 The Journal systematically employs iThenticate, a plagiarism detection and prevention software designed to ensure the originality of written work before publication.
 Manuscripts proved to include plagiarized content will be rejected.
 Should an article include plagiarized contents or parts copyrighted by other without appropriate permission we may take further appropriate action.